-As profoundly archetypal in its way as the Velvet Underground, the influential and delightful Beat Happening demonstrated that punk’s rebel spirit could be expressed just as well by defying rock’s conventions as by defying society’s.
+As profoundly archetypal in its way as the Velvet Underground, the influential and delightful Beat Happening demonstrated that punk’s rebel spirit could be expressed just as effectively by defying rock conventions as by defying society’s.
 Hence the contrived (or sincere, you get to guess) anti-star innocence and cuteness: first names only, scanty, handwritten credits, blurry photos and crude drawings, sardonically trivial lyrics, singing that treats melody and key with cavalier apathy, disorganized and seemingly impromptu concert appearances.
-Structurally, the trio — Johnson, Heather (Lewis) and Bret (Lunsford) — pulled off one of orthodoxy’s wings by repeating a feat first tested by the Cramps (another obvious stylistic source; add Jonathan Richman’s self-willed flimsy to that short list) and doing without bass.
+Structurally, the trio — Johnson, Heather (Lewis) and Bret (Lunsford) — pulled off one of orthodoxy’s wings by repeating a feat first tested by the Cramps (another obvious stylistic source; add Jonathan Richman’s self-willed flimsy to that short list) and making do without bass.
 (Perhaps they assumed Johnson’s astonishingly deep voice could provide all the notes needed in that register.)
 Finally, the group certified the insignificance of instrumental skill by democratically rotating guitar and drum responsibilities among its members.

 After releasing two five-song tapes, Beat Happening made its monumental album debut in 1985, produced (well…) by Greg Sage of the Wipers.
 A fresh breeze of one-take pop ingenuity, songs like “I Spy,” “Down at the Sea” and the Crampsy “Bad Seeds” are remorselessly amateurish but loaded with charm and invention.
 (The 26-song 1983-85 brings the story up to date with the trio’s first single, the first album, Three Tea Breakfast, several compilation contributions and some otherwise unreleased tracks.
 The ’96 K CD of Beat Happening has 23 of the same selections but better artwork.)